mtwasetku-ui/physioto/src/content/blog/private-health-insurance-home-physiotherapy.md

 ## About the Author

-Michael Ghattas, DPT
+Micheal Ghattas, DPT

 AHPRA Registered Physiotherapist | Doctor of Physical Therapy | 18 Years Clinical Experience

-Michael is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
+Micheal is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
 He specialises in home-based physiotherapy for older adults, post-surgical rehabilitation, and chronic pain management across North Tasmania.

 ---